WasiqulIslam/NoteBook/README.md

 Press F1, F2, F3 or F4 to view corresponding special files.
 Press F9 to view today's note.
 You can navigate to the upper "Browse" TAB to view old files.
-When you are on the Browse tab, double click on the tree nodes(FILES) repeatedly to expand the nodes.
+When you are on the Browse tab, double click on the tree nodes (FILES) to expand the nodes.

 ADVANCED: